Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Alpha investors will generally be unsatisfied by the simplicity of noun like products; they hunt volitility in order to realise potential into profit.
 This trait of potential actualisation is desirable for regen markets as it's a mechanism that can be harnessed.
 From an economic perspective lets simply ask ourselves; where is the most unrealised potential?
 The long tail of environmental, social and governance causes.

 Improving our ESG heuristic to a finer degree of resolution we can infer the values of Justice, Equity, Diversity and Inclusion.
 The two former terms are social values and the latter two are governance oriented.
-Since we are relying on such heuristics  to financialise the regenerative activity of people and place (through the production of protocols) it becomes desirable for a vehicle to not only mitigate it's eco-socio-policical costs but to also generate and harmonise community values.
+Since we are relying on such heuristics  to financialise the activity of people and place through the production of protocols it becomes desirable for a regenerative vehicle to not only mitigate it's eco-socio-policical costs but to also generate and harmonise community values.

 Unlike facts, values are contentious and their discussion will generate volitility by driving change and transformation.